The Vedas as the Pyramids of the Mind

 The Greeks, though speaking a language with affinities with Vedic Sanskrit, represented a later ancient culture already moving away from the spiritual and hieratic civilizations of the early ancient world.

 Western scholars invented the term ‘henotheism’ to describe how any one of the many Vedic Gods could represent all the Gods (a situation that prevails among the Puranic Gods as well).
 We should note that they used the same term for the ancient Egyptian religion which had a similar view of multiplicity in unity among its many Gods.
-The Vedic and Egyptian Sun Gods follow the same model of henotheism, being both the One God in essence and many different Gods in function.
+The Vedic and Egyptian Sun Gods follow the same model they call henotheism, being both the One God in essence and many different Gods in function.
+This is a type of universal monism, that sees the same Divine reality in many names and forms, a much broader view than exclusive monotheism.

 Many symbols are common to ancient Egypt and India including the worship of the Sun and Sun kings, the sacred bull, the hawk or falcon, and the seeking of immortality as the main goal of life.
 Indeed the Vedic ritual of the Yajur Veda reflects a similar spirit to the Egyptian Book of the Dead.
 Like the Vedic, the Egyptians not only had a love of magic and the occult, but with their symbols like the cobra at the crown of the head, suggest a knowledge of Yoga as well.
 Yet such connections have been ignored because they are cultural rather than linguistic in basis.